Āpiha Whare Herehere

 The Department of Corrections provides training for new corrections officers, which includes workplace and classroom learning.
-Frontline Start induction training takes three weeks.
+Initial training takes two weeks.
 Full corrections officer training takes 12 months.

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.

 There are no specific secondary education requirements to become a corrections officer.
 However, languages, social studies and te reo Māori are useful.

 Corrections officers need to be:

 - good at communicating with a range of people, including prisoners and their families and friends

 - mature, non-judgemental and fair in their dealings with prisoners

 - able to work well under pressure

 - able to remain positive in difficult situations

 - assertive and able to use their initiative